 Landed at runway 02L and we taxied for about 10 minutes to our gate at Terminal 2 and my trip was over.
 Time flies when you are having fun, that's for sure!

-About the in-flight service: This set of crew was average, not outstanding in any ways.
+About the in-flight service: This set of crew was average, not outstanding in any way.
 Possibly one of the worst experience I had with the Indonesian carriers.
-This set of crew seemed inexperience.
+This set of crew seemed inexperienced.

 On-ground crew: 6/10

 In-flight meal: 2/10 (Got diarrhoea after that)